 Select Series 2 and then click the Edit button.
 You will get the Edit Series window.
 Enter "Sarah Turner" in the Series name: textbox and select the cells C2 to C5 after clicking inside the Series values: textbox.
 Click OK.
 Again, select Series3 and click Edit.

 Enter "Kevin White" in the Series name: textbox and select the cells D2 to D5 after clicking inside the Series values: textbox.
 Click OK.
 Now your screen will look like this:

 Step 4.
 On the right-hand side, click Edit.
 You will get a window like this:

 Click in the Axis label range: textbox and select cells from A2 to A5.
 Now your screen will look like this:

 Click OK and you will get the Select Data Source window.
 Click OK.
 After making all the changes, your chart will look like this:

-You can make lot many changes to the appearance of your 4-axis chart with the help of different menu options.
+With the help of different menu options, you can make a lot of changes to the appearance of your 4-axis chart.
 For example, you can format the text, add minor gridlines, and so on.